All about Executive Functioning.

 We are told at a very young age that we should just be able to keep track of everything on our plate, stay organized, meet our deadlines, and ask for help when we need it.
 But for so many of us, and especially people with ADHD and anxiety, EF skills are just not intuitive.
 And when these skills aren’t intuitive, it can make us feel stupid, othered, or less than.
 It can just seem that it’s easier for everyone else.
 To make matters worse, very few of us are ever explicitly taught EF skills and strategies and so it becomes a matter of fighting will power and faking it until we make it.
 It’s exhausting and overwhelming.

-Many people incorrectly assume
+Many people assume

 that Executive Functioning skills are intuitive and innate.